 So far, my life path has involved growing up in and attending college in Michigan, then moving from big city to big city, including New York, Los Angeles, and Austin, chasing media positions for the better part of my twenties.

 After a while, though, my husband and I started noticing the asphalt jungles weren’t cutting it anymore.
 We were getting way more excited about our trips out of town to smaller, more scenic spots.
 That realization ultimately led us to where we are now, two years into RV life!

-However, earlier this year (pre-COVID), we found ourselves in a situation that eventually befalls every full-time RVer at some point in their journey.
+However, in February 2020, we found ourselves in a situation that eventually befalls every full-time RVer at some point in their journey.
 Our truck had a mechanical breakdown, which caused all of our future travel plans to come to a screeching halt.